LamininSolutions/mfsql-connector/source/the-connector-framework/connector-content/logging-tables/index.rst

 System error is logged when it is triggered in any procedure.
 The Table MFLog have details of the system errors reported by the Connector.

-   errors entries in in MFLog Table triggers an email to the email address in the setting table SupportEmailRecipient
+Errors entries in MFLog Table triggers an email to the email address in the MFSettings table SupportEmailRecipient

 An example of such an email is below
 |Image0|

 .. |image0| image:: img_3.png